Florida Lawn Care – Our Ultimate Guide to Lavishly Lush Grass

 • Always remember to adhere to local ordinances during water restrictions

-Master Your Mowing Technique
+Tip #2: Master Your Mowing Technique

 • Blades: Dull lawnmower blades can lead to browning, while sharp ones will allow the grass to heal faster.
-Most lawnmower blades should be sharpened after every 20-25 hours of use, and you should always carefully follow the manufacturerโ€™s instructions or request the help of a professional when sharpening the blades.ย
+Most lawnmower blades should be sharpened after every 20-25 hours of use, and you should always carefully follow the manufacturer’s instructions or request the help of a professional when sharpening the blades.

 • Height: Cutting your grass too short will inhibit photosynthesis and could cause problems.
-Though each grass type has a different ideal height, try keeping it at least 2 ยฝโ€ long.
+Though each grass type has a different ideal height, try keeping it at least 2 ½” long.

 • Frequency: Most healthy, fast-growing lawns should be mowed roughly once per week.
-However, itโ€™s important to keep in mind that you should never cut more than โ…“ of the leaf surface.
+However, it’s important to keep in mind that you should never cut more than ⅓ of the leaf surface.
 Using the growth rate can help you find the perfect frequency for your lawn.

-Control Weeds & Pests
+Tip #3: Stay Ahead of Weeds & Pests

 If there’s one Florida lawn care tip that can apply to anywhere else, it’s control your weeds and pests.
 In addition to looking unsightly, infestations and weed growth will make your lawn more susceptible to disease.
-Knowing how to identify the common weeds and pests in Florida can help you catch infestations early.
-Here are some main signs to look out for:

 • Patches or strips of dying grass